-d - Mobility in soil

-No mobility in soil.
+d - Mobility in soil No mobility in soil.

 e - Other adverse effects (such as hazardous to the ozone layer

 No adverse effects of this material on the environment are anticipated.

 13 - Disposal Considerations

 Waste Management and Disposal

 To prevent waste materials from becoming airborne during waste storage, transportation and disposal, a covered container or plastic bagging is recommended.

 Additional information

 This product, as manufactured, is not classified as a listed or characteristic hazardous waste according to U. S. Federal regulations (40 CFR 261).
 Any processing, use, alteration or chemical additions to the product, as purchased, may alter the disposal requirements.
 Under U. S. Federal regulations, it is the waste generator's responsibility to properly characterize a waste material, to determine if it is a "hazardous" waste.
 Check local, regional, state or provincial regulations to identify all applicable disposal requirements.

 14 - Transport information

 a - UN number.

-Hazard Class: Not Regulated United Nations (UN) Number: Not Applicable Labels: Not Applicable North America (NA) Number: Not Applicable Placards: Not Applicable Bill of Lading: Product Name b - UN proper shipping name c - Transport hazard class(es)
+Hazard Class: Not Regulated United Nations (UN) Number: Not Applicable Labels: Not Applicable North America (NA) Number: Not Applicable Placards: Not Applicable Bill of Lading: Product Name

+b - UN proper shipping name

+Not applicable.

+c - Transport hazard class(es) Not applicable.

-d - Packing group, if applicable
+d - Packing group, if applicable Not applicable.

-Not applicable

-e - Environmental hazards (e.g., Marine pollutant (Yes/No))

-f - Transport in bulk (according to Annex II of MARPOL 73/78 and the IBC Code)
+e - Environmental hazards (e.g., Marine pollutant (Yes/No)) No f - Transport in bulk (according to Annex II of MARPOL 73/78 and the IBC Code) Not regulated.

-Not regulated.

-g - Special precautions which a user needs to be aware of, or needs to comply with, in connection with transport or conveyance either within or outside their premises
+g - Special precautions which a user needs to be aware of, or needs to comply with, in connection with transport or conveyance either within or outside their premises Not applicable.

-International

-INTERNATIONAL

-Canadian TDG Hazard Class & PIN: Not regulated

-Not classified as dangerous goods under ADR (road), RID (train), IATA (air) or IMDG (ship).

-15 - Regulatory information

-15.1 - United States Regulations

-UNITED STATES REGULATIONS

-EPA: Superfund Amendments and Reauthorization Act (SARA) Title III - This product contains a chromium compound that is reportable under Section 313 (40 CFR 372).
+International INTERNATIONAL Canadian TDG Hazard Class & PIN: Not regulated Not classified as dangerous goods under ADR (road), RID (train), IATA (air) or IMDG (ship).
+15 - Regulatory information 15.1 - United States Regulations UNITED STATES REGULATIONS EPA:Superfund Amendments and Reauthorization Act (SARA) Title III - This product does not contain any substances reportable under Sections 302, 304, 313, (40 CFR 372).
 Sections 311 and 312 (40 CFR 370) apply (delayed hazard).

-Land Disposal Restriction -Chromium compound is shown on Table CCWE-Constituent

-Concentrations in Waste Extract in EPA's Land Band Regulation 40 CFR 268.

-Toxic Substances Control Act (TSCA)- RCF has been assigned a CAS number; however, it is not required to be listed on the TSCA inventory
+Toxic Substances Control Act (TSCA)- RCF has been assigned a CAS number; however, as 'article" by definition, it is not required to be listed on the TSCA inventory.
 Comprehensive Environmental Response, Compensation and Liability Act(CERCLA) and the Clean Air Act (CAA) - RCF contains fibers with an average diameter greater than one micron and thus is not considered a hazardous air pollutant.
 OSHA: Comply with Hazard Communication Standards 29 CFR 1910.1200 and 29 CFR 1926.59 and the Respiratory Protection Standards 29 CFR 1910.134 and 29 CFR 1926.103.

-California: Ceramic fibers (airborne particles of respirable size) is listed in Proposition 65, The Safe Drinking Water and Toxic Enforcement Act of 1986 as a chemical known to the State of California to cause cancer.
+California: According to our raw material supplier, latex used in this product contains small amounts of the following chemicals listed in Proposition 65, Safety Drinking Water and Toxic Enforcement Act of 1986 as chemical(s) known to the state of California to cause cancer Formaldehyde CAS No. 50-00-0 CAS No. 79-06-1 (also develomental toxicity, male only) CAS No. 140-88-5 Acrylamide -Ethyl Acrylate Also, ceramic fibers (airborne particles of respirable size) are listed in the State of California as a chemical known to cause cancer.
 Other States: RCF products are not known to be regulated by states other than California; however, state and local OSHA and EPA regulations may apply to these products.
-If in doubt, contact your localregulatory agency.

-15.2 - International Regulations
+If in doubt, contact your local regulatory agency.
+15.2 - International Regulations INTERNATIONAL REGULATIONS Canada:

-INTERNATIONAL REGULATIONS

-Canada:

-Canadian Workplace Hazardous Materials Information System (WHMIS) - RCF is classified as

-Class D2A - Materials Causing Other Toxic Effects

-Canadian Environmental Protection Act (CEPA)- All substances in this product are listed, as required, on the Domestic Substances List (DSL)
+Canadian Workplace Hazardous Materials Information System (WHMIS) - RCF is classified as Class D2A - Materials Causing Other Toxic Effects Canadian Environmental Protection Act (CEPA)- All substances in this product are listed, as required, on the Domestic Substances List (DSL) European Union:

-European Union: